 It’s easy to feel that we often carry a big camera bag or camera backpack around, stuffed with additional lenses, flashguns and other goodies, when all we end up using is the camera itself and our single preferred prime or zoom lens.
-It can literally be a pain in the shoulder, as well as a real time-waster if you’re exploring museums and other attractions where you have to submit large bags to be searched at every admission point.
+It can literally be a pain in the neck/shoulder, as well as a real time-waster if you’re exploring museums and other attractions where you have to submit large bags to be searched at every admission point.

 Best camera holsters and toploaders